 Using marijuana at a young age has lasting effects on the brain.
 According to the National Institute on Drug Abuse (4), marijuana abuse during brain development changes the way that the brain forms and matures.
 It prevents the brain from properly maturing, which results in memory loss and reduced cognitive function.

 Marijuana is not a safe alternative to other substances.
-It is an addictive substance and it changes the way that the brain and body function.
+It is an addictive substance, and it changes the way that the brain and body function.
 Avoiding marijuana abuse allows the brain to mature and develop.
 When an addiction develops, seeking professional treatment helps with recovery goals and regaining physical well-being.
+Here at Destinations for Teens, we offer several substance abuse treatment programs, marijuana addiction and marijuana withdrawal just being a couple of them.
+But in these programs, adolescents and young adults can get the therapy they need, such as:

 - Drug Facts: High School and Youth Trends, National Institute on Drug Abuse, December 2014, http://www.drugabuse.gov/publications/drugfacts/high-school-youth-trends